 How to Troubleshoot Fiber Internet Outage: Step-by-Step

 Experiencing a fiber outage can be frustrating, especially when you rely on internet services for work, entertainment, or communication.
 This guide will provide you with step-by-step troubleshooting tips to identify and potentially resolve common fiber internet issues.
-By following these instructions, you may be able to restore your service without the need for professional assistance.
+By following these instructions, you may be able to restore your service without the need for additional support.

 Adtran

-Your unit may look like one of the following:
+Your ONT (Optical Network Terminal) will look like one of the following:

-1. If there are no lights, please check the unit for power, by examining both ends of the power cable and ensuring the power button is in the correct state (Pushed In).
-You may also need to verify the outlet is receiving power.
+1. If there are no lights, please check the unit for power by examining both ends of the power cable, ensuring the cables are plugged in, and the power button is pushed in rather than popped out.
+You may also need to verify that the outlet is receiving power.
+(Such as with a night light.)

-2. If there is a red light in the secondary slot, notated by the symbol "" or "Optical" this could mean there is a fiber issue.
+2. If there is a red light in the second slot, noted by the "" symbol or "Optical", this could mean there is a fiber issue.

-2. If there is a red light, please check the yellow fiber patch cable connected to the back of the unit.
+2. If there is a red light, please check the yellow fiber patch cable with green tips connected to the back of the unit.

-1. Ensure this cable is plugged into The ONT and the white "Clamshell" on your wall.
+1. Ensure this cable is plugged fully into the ONT and the white "Clamshell" on your wall.
+It will click when seated properly if it was unplugged.

-2. Examine the cable for any kinks, crimps or damage.
+2. Examine the cable for any kinks, pinches, pet chews, or other damage.

-3. If you are still receiving a red Optical light, we will need to dispatch a service technician to restore the service.
+3. If you are still receiving a red Optical light, we will need to dispatch a service technician to investigate and restore the service.

 Calix

-Your unit may look like one of the following:
+Your ONT (Optical Network Terminal) will look like one of the following:

-1. If there are no lights, please check the unit for power, by examining both ends of the power cable.
-You may also need to verify the outlet is receiving power.
+1. If there are no lights, please check the unit for power by examining both ends of the power cable, ensuring the cables are plugged in.
+You may also need to verify that the outlet is receiving power.
+(Such as with a night light.)

-2. If there is no light, please check the yellow fiber patch cable out of the back of the unit.
+2. If there is no light, please check the yellow fiber patch cable with green tips connected to the back of the unit (the side with ports).

 1. Note: Some older installs may not have this cable and have a direct fiber connection.
 If you do not have this cable, you will need to contact us to setup a dispatch to repair.

-2. Examine the cable for any kinks, crimps or damage.
+2. Examine the cable for any kinks, pinches, pet chews, or other damage.

 3. If the cable looks healthy, reboot the ONT by disconnecting the unit from power for 20 seconds, then plug it back in.